Committee’s Official Designation

 Estimated Annual Operating Costs and Staff Years:

-Estimated annual cost for operating the Committee, including compensation and travel expenses for members but excluding staff support, is $119,400.
-The estimate of annual person-years of staff support required is .64, at an estimated annual cost of$106,722.
+Estimated annual cost for operating the Committee, including compensation and travel expenses for members but excluding staff support is $113,100.
+The estimate of annual person-years of staff support required is .62, at an estimated annual cost of $104,020.

 Designated Federal Officer (DFO):

-A full-time employee, appointed in accordance with Agency procedures.
-The DFO will approve or call all of ACOT and subcommittees' meetings, prepare and approve all meetings agendas, attend all ACOT and subcommittee meetings, adjourn any meetings when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Advisory Committee reports.
+A full-time employee, appointed in accordance with Agency procedure.
+The DFO will approve or call all ACOT and subcommittees meetings, prepare and approve all meetings agendas, attend all ACOT and subcommittee meetings, adjourn any meetings when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Advisory Committee reports.
 The DFO or his/her designee shall be present at all meetings of the full Committee and subcommittees.
-In the event that the DFO cannot fulfill the assigned responsibilities for the Committee, then the HRSA Administrator (or designee) will temporarily appoint one or more permanent full-time or part-time employees to carry out the assigned duties.
+In the event that the DFO cannot fulfill the assigned responsibilities for the Committee, then the HRSA Administrator (or designee) will temporarily appoint one or more permanent full-time or part-time employees to serve as DFO.

 Estimated Number and Frequency of Meetings:

 Meetings may be held up to three (3) times during the fiscal year.
 Meetings shall be open to the public except as determined otherwise by the Secretary or designee in accordance with the Government in the Sunshine Act, 5 U.S.C.
 552b(c), and FACA.
 Notice of all meetings shall be given to the public.
 Meetings shall be conducted, and records of the proceedings kept, as required by applicable laws and departmental regulations.